wizzie-io/otx-reputation/README.md

 # OTX-REPUTATION

-OTX-REPUTATION is a service that pulls IP reputation data from AlienVault and send it to a Kafka topic.
+otx-reputation is a service that pulls IP reputation data from AlienVault and send it to a Kafka topic.
 This information is sended as json events and can be readed by other services in order to use it.

-##Compiling sources
+## Compiling sources

 To build this project you can use `maven` tool.